 - Splash cold water on your face.
 This is the most obvious thing to do.
 It tightens the skin and reduces puffiness.

 - Apply cold spoons.
 Run two tablespoons under cold water or chill them in the fridge for a few minutes and gently press them over your closed eyes for 30 seconds.
-This reduces inflammation and eye fatigue, thus minimizing puffiness and redness.
-The latter is often linked to screen strain.
+This reduces inflammation and eye fatigue, which minimizes puffiness and redness.
+After a day at the office, red eyes may be due to screen strain.

 - Apply a cold washcloth.
 Run a washcloth under cold water or freeze it for a few minutes.
 Place it over your entire face for five to 10 minutes, pressing gently over your eyes, cheeks, and jawline.

 - Apply cold teabags.
-For this, you can use black or green tea—both are rich in antioxidants and contain caffeine, which helps reduce puffiness and brighten dark circles.
-Steep two teabags in hot water to release their beneficial compounds, allow to cool in the fridge, then place over your closed eyes for 15 to 30 minutes.
-If you don’t have teabags, apply cucumber slices for a similar effect—this, of course, is also quicker to prepare.
+For this, you can use black or green tea.
+Both are rich in antioxidants and contain caffeine, which helps reduce puffiness and brighten dark circles.
+To use: steep two teabags in hot water to release their beneficial compounds, allow to cool in the fridge, then place over your closed eyes for 15 to 30 minutes.
+If you don’t have teabags, cucumber slices have a similar effect.

 - Exfoliate.
 Slough off dead cells to instantly brighten dull skin.
-A facial scrub will boost circulation and leave a healthy glow.
-If you don’t have one, mix baking soda with a soap-free wash lotion or similar, but be very gentle.
-Alternatively, a chemical exfoliant like The Ordinary’s Peeling Solution with alpha- and beta-hydroxy acids will improve the appearance of tired, fine lines.
+A facial scrub boosts circulation and leaves a healthy glow.
+If you don’t have one, mix baking soda with a soap-free wash lotion or sunflower oil, but be very gentle.
+Alternatively, a chemical exfoliant like The Ordinary’s Peeling Solution with alpha- and beta-hydroxy acids can improve the appearance of fine lines, which tiredness accentuates.
+Exfoliate only a couple of times a week.

 Personally, I shower and shave with cold water, which invigorates me from head to toe.
 But if you’re not trained for it, stick to the cold treatments listed above.